-Having some animal care credentials behind you will also help, however, it’s not mandatory.
+Having some animal care credentials behind you will also help.
+However, it’s not mandatory.
 There are many online qualifications for a successful career in animal care, but you don’t have to take any to be a successful dog walker.
-However, being able to list accreditations in animal care are certainly going to make you more attractive to potential clients and give you more authority.
+However, being able to list your credentials in animal care is certainly going to make you more attractive to potential clients and give you more authority.

 Tip #3 - Building a Customer Base

 Something that all dog walkers need to concern themselves with, regardless of how long they’ve been operating, is building a customer base, as it’s the key to long-term success.
-Rather than hoping that you gain business through simple word of mouth, there are a number of proactive things you can be doing to boost your client numbers.
+Rather than hoping that you gain business through simple word of mouth, you can do several proactive things to boost your client numbers.

 - Introduce yourself to your local vets and give out some business cards

 - Attend local pet events to hand out flyers

 - Attend networking events and ask the people you meet to recommend you